Abhishekmishra-17/Phenol-formaldehyde-Resin-Urea-formaldehyde-resin/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : Exprimentation and Data Analysis

 The students know the concept of thermosetting plastic ,condensation polymerization,molecular reaction.
 They do the experimentation based on the formula, trial and error and learn from it.
-They do the experiment in the presence an acid catalyst when phenol reacts with excess formaldehyde, a linear P-F(Phenol- formaldehyde) resin novolac is formed.
+They do the experiment in the presence an acid catalyst.
+When phenol reacts with excess formaldehyde, a linear P-F(Phenol- formaldehyde) resin novolac is formed and when urea reacts with formaldehyde in the presence of sulphuric acid, a U-F(Urea-formaldehyde) is formed.

 #### 2. Learning Objectives and Cognitive Level